OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 - The line separator used (defaults to the standard comma character)
 - The presence of a header on the first line

-!!! info "header management"
+!!! info "Header management"

-    The parser will not extract any information from the CSV header if any ; it will just skip the first line during parsing.
+    The parser will not extract any information from the CSV header if any, it will just skip the first line during parsing.

 ![Creating a new CSV Mapper](assets/csv-mappers-create.png)